Auo/node-wow-addon/README.md

 ## node-wow-addon
-A node-module to install addons for World of Warcraft.
+**I'm not currently not activly maintaining this project due to lack of time** A node-module to install addons for World of Warcraft.

 I'm not in any way affiliated with Blizzard or World of Warcraft!